 Click OK to finish configuring the Execute SQL Task in SSIS Single Rowset package.
 Let us Run the package

-Click OK button on the message box to finish the execution process
+Click the OK button on the message box to finish the execution process

 Thank You for Visiting Our Blog